toakleaf/elm-ray-casting/README.md

 Building a ray casting 2D to 3D projector (a la Wolfenstein 3D) using Elm and HTML5 Canvas.

+## Explanation

+I wanted to dive deeper into the Elm language to see how far I could push things.

 ## Todo:

 1.  ~~Setup canvas~~